Asiana Treks and Tours

 • Lunch & dinner in Kathmandu and Optional trips

-• Bar bills, snacks, laundry service and hot showers in the trekking.
+• Bar bills, snacks, laundry service and hot showers on the trek.

 • Battery Charges( Available during the trek with Extra cost)

-• Personal trekking equipment and donation to the local Organization.
+• Personal trekking equipment and donation to the local organisation.

 • Helicopter evacuation/rescue in case of emergency